Shreyaan/ScamGaurdian/README.md

 Clicking the "Scan All URLs" button triggers a request in the form of an array to the `/check-domains` API endpoint.
 This Next.js serverless API further calls two separate APIs: `/check-domainsBlacklist` and `/check-domainsWhitelist`.
 These APIs perform the necessary checks and comparisons, returning an array with the scan results.
 This allows users to efficiently scan multiple URLs and receive comprehensive feedback.

+### Scan Current Url

+When page loads, it triggers a request to the `/check-domains` API endpoint with current url.
+This Next.js serverless API further calls two separate APIs: `/check-domainsBlacklist` and `/check-domainsWhitelist`.
+These APIs perform the necessary checks and comparisons, returning an array with the scan result.
+If the website is blacklisted it shows a modal.

 ---

-For more information and to download the ScamGuardian extension, please visit the [ScamGuardian GitHub repository](https://github.com/Shreyaan/ScamGaurdian).
-The database utilized by ScamGuardian contains approximately 8,112,000 domains in the blacklist and around 675,950 domains in the safelist. although modified alot the inital data is from https://github.com/T145/black-mirror
+For more information and to download the ScamGuardian extension, please visit the [ScamGuardian GitHub repository](https://github.com/Shreyaan/ScamGaurdian) and [ScamGuardian Website](https://extension-orpin.vercel.app).
+The database utilized by ScamGuardian contains approximately 8,112,000 domains in the blacklist and around 675,950 domains in the safelist. although modified alot the inital data is from <https://github.com/T145/black-mirror>